Azure Miles Records ~ the Music of Michael Robinson

 There was a cover rock band playing that night, and people in the restaurant were ignoring them, giving no response at the end of each song.
 Harrison revealed something of the surrealistic nature of his mind when he said the restaurant should play recorded applause through strategically located speakers.
 Beyond that, George said he didn't understand why the band continued to play when they were being completely ignored by the restaurant patrons.

-Harrison apologized several times during our extended conversation for being drunk, but he seemed fine to me.
+Harrison apologized several times during our extended conversation for being overly intoxicated, but he seemed fine and completely lucid to me.
 I was surprised by how animated and talkatave he was because I had imagined he would be shy and reserved.
-Obviously, that was a mistaken notion, but perhaps he was more outgoing than usual due to his intoxication.
+Obviously, that was a mistaken notion, but perhaps he was more outgoing than usual due to his being high.

 Perhaps one famous rock musician, whose name I didn't catch, put it best when asked on the radio who he listened to for inspiration.
 Even though the year was 2001, he replied, "Well, there's a group out of Liverpool, and they play a song called Eleanor Rigby.
 The rest of us play the blues!"
 I agree that overall, the Beatles are on another level.